rasoulifarhad/kafka-examples/basic-kafka-samples/basic-kafka-producer-consumer/README.md

-## Run Sample with diferent config
+## Run Sample with different config

 - ***One Partitions, One Consumers***